 - WEATHER, AIR CONDITIONING ETC

-If you love the freedom of the open road, we rent only with car rental agencies who are reliable AND deliver your car to the Pura Vida breakfast table.
+If you love the freedom of the open road, we rent only with Toyota Car Rental - ya we tried others (all of them at some point) and we want an agency that is reliable, does not quibble about minor issues when you return the car to us or them AND delivers your car to the Pura Vida breakfast table.
 This car is the most popular - the Terrios Bego 4WD 4 door which comes in manual or automatic.
-Below is the latest Toyota RAV4 if you need a bit more ooomph.
+It does not have a lot of ooomph but it is comfortable and reliable.

 - where you are going (e.g. Monteverde potholes, rainy season etc);

 - how much to spend (2WD is 2/3 the price of 4WD, manual transmissions save a few dollars a day etc);

 - can you get a smaller SUV if you pack lightly (you need very little here as long as it is washable e.g. there is NO dressing for dinner) - use soft sided luggage only;

 - make sure your car quotation INCLUDES mandatory basic insurance, mileage and taxes (don't learn about this at the rental desk when you pickup the car);

 - if your agency won't deliver to the hotel add the cost of taxis and are there any rate deals e.g. weekly rates (most agencies charge 6 days rental for 7 day quote);

 - check if your credit card covers CDW insurance AND the rental car company accepts it then you can decline CDW insurance when you get the car delivered;

 - do you really need a $10 a day GPS when a $12 waterproof map and a compass might make for more entertainment for the kids?